giampiportatile/PREPARE-Challenge-Phase-3/README.md

 in order to allow the user to analyse the impact of random initialisation and epochs on the performance.

 ## Prediction analysis
-1) To compute and display confidence intervals with 4 different conformal prediction methods, execute
+1) To compute and display confidence intervals with different conformal prediction methods, please execute

 python src\mapie_confidence_intervals.py

-2) To compute and display shap values, prediction and 50% and 90% confidence intervals for agiven subject
+2) To compute and display shap values, prediction and 50% and 90% confidence intervals for a given subject, please execute

-shap_and_visualisation.py
+python src\shap_and_visualisation.py